Kentucky Project Team

 - Adam enjoys trying different bourbons.
 It has become an obsession to try different types from different distilleries.

 Jim Favret joined the Kentucky projects team in October of 2017.
-Jim works with our Account Manager and the other Kentuck office Project manangers in creating bids and helping to bring our projects to fruition.
-Check back soon for more information on Jim.
+Jim works with our Account Manager and the other Kentucky office Project Managers in creating bids and helping to bring our projects to fruition.

 Debra Rettich grew up in the Kentucky Derby country of Louisville.
 Like so many others, she got into our industry in high school theatre, which she affectionately refers to as the Land of Misfit Toys (we can relate).
 Her first production working behind the scenes was for Godspell.
 Debra earned her BFA in Theatre Design and Technology from Western Kentucky University.
 Before coming to VLS as a Service Technician in 2008, Debra worked with the folks at Bandit Lites in Nashville, as part of an internship and summer job.